Glen Strathfarrar Munros

 Average Walking Time: 9:00 h

-Route starts west of Deanie Hydro Electric Power Station, Glen Strathfarrar, Beauly IV4 7JX
+The walking route starts west of Deanie Hydro Electric Power Station, Glen Strathfarrar, Beauly IV4 7JX

 Glen Strathfarrar Vehicle Access Restrictions